 - mpfr_get_z_exp changed in MPFR 3.0.
 In previous MPFR versions, the cases where the erange flag is set were unspecified.
-Note: this function has been renamed to mpfr_get_z 2exp in MPFR 3.0, but mpfr_get_z_exp is still available for compatibility reasons. - mpfr_strtofr changed in MPFR 2.3.1 and MPFR 2.4.
+Note: this function has been renamed to mpfr_get_z 2exp in MPFR 3.0, but mpfr_get_z_exp is still available for compatibility reasons. - mpfr_out_str changed in MPFR 4.1.
+The argument base can now be negative (from -2 to -36), in order to follow mpfr_get_str and GMP's mpf_out_str functions. - mpfr_set_exp changed in MPFR 4.0.
+Before MPFR 4.0, the exponent was set whatever the contents of the MPFR object in argument.
+In practice, this could be useful as a low-level function when the MPFR number was being constructed by setting the fields of its internal structure, but the API does not provide a way to do this except by using internals.
+Thus, for the API, this behavior was useless and could quickly lead to undefined behavior due to the fact that the generated value could have an invalid format if the MPFR object contained a special value (NaN, infinity or zero). - mpfr_strtofr changed in MPFR 2.3.1 and MPFR 2.4.
 This was actually a bug fix since the code and the documentation did not match.
 But both were changed in order to have a more consistent and useful behavior.
 The main changes in the code are as follows.
 The binary exponent is now accepted even without the Ob or Ox prefix.
 Data corresponding to NaN can now have an optional sign (such data were previously invalid). - mpfr_strtofr changed in MPFR 3.0.
 This function now accepts bases from 37 to 62 (no changes for the other bases).
 Note: if an unsupported base is provided to this function, the behavior is undefined; more precisely, in MPFR 2.3.1 and later, providing an unsupported base yields an assertion failure (this behavior may change in the future). - mpfr_subnormalize changed in MPFR 3.1.
 This was actually regarded as a bug fix.
 The mpfr_subnormalize implementation up to MPFR 3.0.0 did not change the flags.
 In particular, it did not follow the generic rule concerning the inexact flag (and no special behavior was specified).
-The case of the underflow flag was more a lack of specification. - mpfr_urandom and mpfr_urandomb changed in MPFR 3.1.
+The case of the underflow flag was more a lack of specification. - mpfr_sum changed in MPFR 4.0.
+The mpfr_sum function has completely been rewritten for MPFR 4.0, with an update of the specification: the sign of an exact zero result is now specified, and the return value is now the usual ternary value.
+The old mpfr_sum implementation could also take all the memory and crash on inputs of very different magnitude. - mpfr_urandom and mpfr_urandomb changed in MPFR 3.1.
 Their behavior no longer depends on the platform (assuming this is also true for GMP's random generator, which is not the case between GMP 4.1 and 4.2 if gmp_randinit_default is used).
 As a consequence, the returned values can be different between MPFR 3.1 and previous MPFR versions.
-Note: as the reproducibility of these functions was not specified before MPFR 3.1, the MPFR 3.1 behavior is not regarded as backward incompatible with previous versions.
+Note: as the reproducibility of these functions was not specified before MPFR 3.1, the MPFR 3.1 behavior is not regarded as backward incompatible with previous versions. - mpfr_urandom changed in MPFR 4.0.
+The next random state no longer depends on the current exponent range and the rounding mode.
+The exceptions due to the rounding of the random number are now correctly generated, following the uniform distribution.
+As a consequence, the returned values can be different between MPFR 4.0 and previous MPFR versions.